surge-synthesizer/surge-synthesizer.github.io/manual/Surge.md

 CPU load).

 **Filter balance** – Controls how the two filters are mixed.
-The behavior depend on the filter block configuration.
+The behavior depends on the filter block configuration.

 Note:
 Be careful with your monitoring volume when using feedback.
 It's easy to